What We Stripped From Chromium (and What Broke)

-Thoughts on privacy, browsers, and the open web.
+Thoughts on privacy, browsers, performance, and the open web.
+Published when there's something to say.

-A celebratory tour of today's indie browser scene — Min, Helium, Ladybird, Zen, Orion, Qutebrowser, SigmaOS, Floorp, LibreWolf, Nav0, and more — and why a small, scrappy wave of projects matters in a web dominated by four vendors.
+A celebratory survey of today's indie browsers — Min, Helium, Ladybird, Zen, Orion, Qutebrowser, SigmaOS, Floorp, LibreWolf, Beaker, and Nav0 — and why a scrappy wave of small projects matters in a web dominated by four vendors.

 Opera pioneered tabbed browsing and mouse gestures — then new ownership shifted its focus toward monetization.
 Today it ships a browser-only proxy marketed as a VPN, an AI assistant, built-in messengers, a news feed, and a gaming edition.
 Nav0 just ships a browser.